 Ms. Mulligan brought on Heather Pistorius as her assistant director and since then, the program has truly evolved.
 Two additional groups were added to the program, including Premiere, Mt.
 Zion’s mixed prep group, as well as You’ve Got Male, Mt.
 Zion’s all male show choir.
 All four groups flourished and received numerous caption awards and grand champion awards throughout the Midwest and across the country, often times competing with schools that were almost three times the size of Mt.
 Zion!

-As the 2021-2022 school year begins, and the 45th year of the Swingsations, this year includes three competitive groups, the Swingsations, Les Femmes, and You’ve Got Male, and an additional assistant director, Cyndi Johnson.
+As the 2022-2023 school year begins, and the 46th year of the Swingsations, this year includes three competitive groups, the Swingsations, Les Femmes, and You’ve Got Male under the new direction of Erik Taylor.

 In what has now become a relatively long history in the show choir field of competition, the Swingsations have enjoyed a tremendous amount of success and notoriety as a trendsetter in the show choir circles, as have Les Femmes, Premiere and You’ve Got Male.
 Each year, Mt.
 Zion show choirs raise the standard for high energy choreography, challenging vocals, dynamic visual effects while bringing miles of smiles and tons of fun to the stage.
 Backed by the strong support of both the Swingsations Boosters and Les Femmes Boosters, as well as the Mt.
 Zion community, the show choir program will continue to thrive, and the groups will continue to compete from coast to coast and perform for the community for years to come.